zlehmann/js-ajax-fetch-lab-v-000/README.md

     learn-co-curriculum_**.

-2. In `showResults`, display the repo information in the browser by appending html with a link to the repository url to the DOM.
+2. In `showResults`, display the repo information in the browser by appending html with a link to the repository URL to the DOM.

 3. Navigate to your forked repository (using the link in your html!) and enable Issues by clicking on the `Settings` tab and checking `Issues`.
 They will